 The following Lederhosen accessories are completely optional, but common additions to your Oktoberfest attire.

 Many shops in Munich sell Trachten, even shops inside the train station, so you can purchase your Lederhosen and/or Dirndl upon arrival or even rent them for the duration of your stay.
-A few Munich retailers that were recommended to us, but we didn’t use to find our Trachten, are below.
+A few Munich retailers that were recommended to me, but I didn’t use to find my Trachten, are below.

 While authentic Trachten can often come with a hefty price tag, you can still find budget-friendly options that exude authenticity rather than appearing like they are straight out of a costume shop.
 For those mindful of their finances, consider exploring second-hand Trachten, which can yield a substantial cost savings.
 For example, I personally acquired my Dirndl on eBay.
 It had been purchased by a tourist in Munich for a prior year's festivities, worn just once, and I was able to snag it for a mere $65.00.
 This was a significant deal, especially considering that the retail price for that same Dirndl, brand new, exceeded €200.
 (If you do not have any luck with eBay, you can check Poshmark as they had a pretty large selection of pre-owned, well-priced Dirndls and Lederhosen too.)

-We got Brian's Lederhosen online prior to our trip to Oktoberfest from the retailer, Chubbies (yes, the shorts company).
-Their Lederhosen typically go on sale during the summer in the lead-up to Oktoberfest.
+I got Brian's Lederhosen online prior to our trip to Oktoberfest from the retailer, Chubbies (yes, the shorts company).
 While they are not the most authentic option out there, they were budget friendly and got the job done.

 One other thing to note when buying your Trachten online is to steer clear of items labeled as "Beer Wench," "Halloween Costume," "Flirty Fraulein," "Bavarian Wench," "Beer Girl Costume," and the like.
 It is important to remember that Dirndls and Lederhosen are cherished symbols of traditional Bavarian culture.
 Choosing attire that resembles a costume or is deemed inappropriate can make you stand out from the crowd in a less-than-favorable manner.
 Opting for authentic Trachten ensures you blend in seamlessly and respect the rich heritage of these traditional garments.

 For footwear, remember that comfort is key.
-Choosing the right footwear to complement your Trachten is an essential part of completing your traditional Bavarian look while ensuring comfort for a day of festivities.
-(We both opted to wear leather sneakers with our Trachten for Oktoberfest since they're comfortable and able to be easily cleaned.)
+Choosing the right footwear to complement your Oktoberfest outfits is an essential part of completing your traditional Bavarian look while ensuring comfort for a day of festivities.
+(Brian and I both opted to wear leather sneakers with our Trachten for Oktoberfest since they're comfortable and able to be easily cleaned.)
 Here are some popular footwear options for both men and women:

 For Women (with Dirndls):